Peter-Go/active_directory/videos/01_install_dc/README.md

 1. Use `sconfig` to:
     - Change the hostname
     - Change the IP address to static
-    - Cahnge the DNS server to our own IP address
+    - Change the DNS server to our own IP address

+    sconfig in server 2022 has a bug where the IP address wont change so for now use powershell:

+    ```shell
+    Rename-Computer -NewName dc01
+    Get-NetAdapter
+    $ip = "172.16.0.1"
+    $gw="172.16.0.254"
+    $dns = "172.16.0.1"
+    ```

 2. Install the Active Directory Windows Feature